Robert Stheeman: Early life

+Career

 In 1986 Stheeman joined Deutsche Bank AG in Frankfurt.
 He subsequently worked as a Director in the Debt Capital Markets group of Deutsche Bank in London, leading relationships with sovereign issuers and official institutions.

-In 2003 Stheeman was appointed Chief Executive of the UK Debt Management Office (DMO), an executive agency of HM Treasury responsible for carrying out the UK Government’s debt and cash management operations, including issuing gilts to raise long term finance for the government and operating in the money markets to manage the government’s cash flows.
+In January 2003 Stheeman was appointed Chief Executive of the UK Debt Management Office (DMO), an executive agency of HM Treasury responsible for carrying out the UK Government's debt and cash management operations, including issuing gilts to raise long term finance for the government and operating in the money markets to manage the government’s cash flows.

 The DMO also oversees the statutory functions of the Commissioners for the Reduction of National Debt and the Public Works Loans Board.

 As Chief Executive, Stheeman is accountable to Treasury ministers for advising on and delivering the UK Government’s cash financing requirements and the issuance of government bonds.
 Between 2003 and 2019 Stheeman raised £2 trillion of borrowing.